ctsuu/Behavioral-Cloning/README.md

 ### How to Run the Model

 This repository comes with trained model which you can directly test using the following command.
+Make sure the drive_log.csv is attached in the ./data/ path.
 - `python drive.py model.json`

 ## Implementation